viparitakarani/quote_book/README.md

-# quote_book project
+# project_template

-A  Flutter project.
+A new Flutter project.
-This project aims to create a flutter base project which collecting public quotes from famous people

 ## Getting Started